Gary Sherman (director)

 Gary Sherman (born 28 August 1945) is an American film director, screenwriter, and producer from Chicago, Illinois.
-He is best known for his prolific work in the horror film genre, directing films such as Death Line, Dead & Buried, and Poltergeist III.
+He is best known for his work in the horror film genre, directing films such as Death Line, Dead & Buried, and Poltergeist III.

 Life and career

 Sherman began his career directing short films, commercials, industrials, and documentaries while still an undergraduate at IIT's Institute of Design.
 Disgusted by what he saw in the 1968 Democratic National Convention, Sherman moved to London, England and elected to stay there for a time to direct commercials fulltime.
 Jonathan Demme operated a production company with Sherman in London and helped in what ended up becoming Death Line (1972), Sherman's debut as a feature filmmaker that was inspired by his irritation with British classism and the legend of Sawney Bean.

 In 1979 Sherman filmed the television movie Mysterious Two based on the exploits of Marshall Applewhite and Bonnie Nettles, the then relatively unknown leaders of the Heaven's Gate cult, though it was not aired until 1982.

 Upon relocating to Los Angeles, California, he continued writing and collaborating on many feature scripts.
 He also wrote and directed several television pilots.
 Avco-Embassy producer Ronald Shusett asked Sherman to direct the 1981 horror film Dead & Buried, and Sherman followed that film with the action-thriller Vice Squad shot by Stanley Kubrick's DP John Alcott.
 Like Death Line, these films often polarized critics and audiences and have since gone on to become genre classics.

 Next he co-wrote and directed the thriller Wanted: Dead or Alive starring Rutger Hauer and Gene Simmons.
 Teamed with Gene, the award-winning Rock Against Drugs public service campaign for MTV came about as well as the pilot for the ABC series Sable.